alinex/node-codedoc/src/document.md

       given as: `@event {<type>} <name> <description>`
     - `@see` references additional information, use `{@link...}` within

+Signature Line
+:   Copyright and legal information which will be displayed as line at the end:
+    - `@version` specific version
+    - `@copyright` copyright noticr
+    - `@author` name and possibly mail link to author and developers
+    - `@license` license for this part

+These are mostly based on CoffeeScript and JavaScript, but others will follow if needed.
 Is something missing here?
 Don't hestitate and make an issue on the [GitHub Page](https://github.com/alinex/node-codedoc/issues).